Emanuele-Giacomuzzo/data_aggregation/topological_importance/R_files/README.md

 The first line of the code tells R where your input file is.
 The second line tells R how many steps up to the TI index should be calculated.
 The part that follows transform the edge list into a matrix.
 Then, the algorithm of the topological importance goes as follows:

 1. Create the topological importance of the first step.
 In this matrix, every value is the fraction of the total preys constituted by a prey in the diet of a predator.
-2. For the total number of steps
+2. For the total number of steps -> multiply the first-step matrix, then add it to a matrix called SI.
-a. yo
-b. yo
 3. The topological importance of a species is the sum of all its topological importances (sum of its row) at the n step divided by the total number of steps.

 ## Output